Driven Gaussian quantum walks: Conclusion

 We compared DGQWs with prime examples of coherent walks, especially quantum-optical networks with coherent light and linear optical components as coin operators.
 Thereby, we proved the superior quantum performance of DGQWs, offering a quantum evolution that is not accessible with classical interference alone.
 We also found that a coherent walk can be considered as a special instance of our general DGQW framework.
 For the sake of exposition, our focus was on replacing the coin operation from a coherent walk with a nonlinear coin.
 But the broader framework introduced here even allows for considering nonlinear processes at any point of the quantum walk, including the possibility of a nonlinear step operation.
 Moreover, the general methodology is not limited to processes that are homogeneous in time, simple one-dimensional geometries, two-level coins, etc. For example, changing the driving pump of the process that governs the nonlinear process renders it possible to actively control the quantum light's evolution.
 By ignoring quantum-physical commutation relations, we were additionally able to compare nonlinear, but only coherent walks with our DGQW.

 The model devised in this work is mainly based on the Gaussian formalism for bosonic multimode quantum fields.
 Although we concentrated on relatively pure and ideal scenarios for the purpose of the introduction of the concept presented here, the formalism allows one to describe experimentally relevant impurities (e.g., losses, thermal noise, etc.) rather straightforwardly \cite{WPGCRSL12,ARL14}.
-In fact, we previously considered how losses can be balanced by quantum amplification, while keeping excess noise low \cite{ELDBDPSS20}.
+In fact, we previously considered how losses and nonlinear processes interact \cite{ELDBDPSS20}.
+For instance, one can use that approach to balance loss and quantum amplification, while keeping excess noise low.
+Additionally, a comprehensive study of imperfections in related Gaussian boson sampling scenarios can be found in Ref. \cite{PWRWTS19}.

 The continuous-variable approach that is at the heart of our DGQW methodology also renders few-photon approximations superfluous.
 The involved Hilbert state is of infinite dimensionality and can consist of an arbitrary number of quantized modes.
-We foresee that a promising architecture for implementing DGQWs are nonlinear waveguide arrays \cite{Setal14,KKCSWLGHJS13}.
+By adapting our time-multiplexed quantum walk platform, we proposed a scheme for implementing the specific scenario under study, harnessing a PDC coin in a looped Mach--Zehnder interferometer.
+We also foresee that a promising architecture for implementing DGQWs are nonlinear waveguide arrays \cite{Setal14,KKCSWLGHJS13} that can embed the linear and nonlinear elements rather efficiently.
 This renders our approach practicable with state-of-the-art quantum devices.

 Therefore, a versatile framework for nonlinear quantum walks has been established and explored in this work.
-This allows one to tap this newfound potential to study nonlinear quantum-physical transport phenomena.
+This allows one to tap this potential to study nonlinear quantum-physical transport phenomena.
 Also, dynamical quantum communication scenarios in complex networks can benefit from the nonlinear character of the evolution and the continuous buildup of quantum correlations reported here.